Æ

 Guy Chartrand, Secretary

-Guy Chartrand is the President and CEO of Bruyère, serving as Secretary to the Board of Directors and holding ex-officio roles on all board committees, as well as on the Bruyère Foundation and Research Institute Boards.
+Guy Chartrand is the President and CEO of Bruyère Health, serving as Secretary to the Board of Directors and holding ex-officio roles on all board committees, as well as on the Bruyère Health Foundation and Research Institute Boards.

 With over 29 years of executive experience, Mr. Chartrand’s value proposition is simple: breathe life into organizational design.
 His career includes senior management roles in three acute care hospitals, one sub-acute care hospital, and within the Ministry of Community Support Services, Long-Term Care, and Community Services.